Kush-1411/Deployment-through-Pulumi/README.md

 Default output format [None]: json

-Now, you readdfy to go:-
+Now, you ready to go:-

 #######Create a new project####### :